-NAT monitors and influences immigration policy and challenges unfair policy decisions which could have a negative impact on the health of people living with HIV.
-We make key groups aware of their entitlement to treatment on the NHS, we campaign for effective implementation of universal treatment guidelines and for people arriving in the UK to have fast access to HIV testing and treatment.
+National AIDS Trust challenges unfair policies which have a negative impact on the health of people living with HIV or that out people at greater risk.
+We work with partners to defend the rights of migrants in the UK.
+We make key groups aware of their entitlement to HIV treatment on the NHS; we campaign for effective implementation of universal treatment and for people arriving in the UK to have fast access to HIV testing and treatment.